-- To understand the basic code conversion and Karnaugh Map reduction - To illustrate the design of Combinational and Sequential logic circuits. - To design different counters.
+- To understand the basic code conversion and Karnaugh Map reduction - To illustrate the design of Combinational and Sequential logic circuits. - To design different counters. - To realize the applications of op-amp

-- 1. Verification of basic gates and logic circuit using universal building blocks.

-- 2. Karnaugh Map reduction
+- 1. Karnaugh Map reduction

-- 3. Parity generator and checker circuits
+- 2. Parity generator and checker circuits

-- 4. Multiplexer and De multiplexer
+- 3. Multiplexer and De-multiplexer

-- 5. a.
-Design of Half adder and full adder circuitsb.
+- 4. a.
+Design of Half adder and full adder circuits

+- b.
 Full adder circuit using Multiplexer

-- 6. Decimal to BCD converter.
+- 5. Decimal to BCD converter.

-- 7. BCD to seven segment display.
+- 6. BCD to seven segment display.

-- 8. Design of Modulo UP Counters
+- 7. Design of Modulo UP and DOWN Counters

-- 9. Design of Modulo DOWN Counters
+- 8. Design of Analog to Digital Converter

-- 10. Design of digital to analog circuits
+- 9. Design of Digital to Analog Converter

-- 11. Design of Non-Sequential Counter
+- 10. Design of Non-Sequential Counter

+- 11. Op-amp based RC Phase Shift and Wein Bridge Oscillator

-- 12. Design of Sequence Generator
+- 12. Design of Active Filter using Op-amp

 - 1. Understand the basic code conversion and Karnaugh mapping technique - 2.
 Acquire the operating theory of combinational and sequential circuits. - 3.
 Explore the use of digital logic in integrated circuit applications. - 4.
-Acquire the design capability of digital circuits - 5.
-Design various counters.
+Obtain the design capability of digital circuits - 5.
+Able to design various counters - 6.
+Gain knowledge in the applications of op-amp.